demery/geniza-sheets/README.md

         └── h020_wk1_body0004.tif
 ```

- And a CSV with a column of folder that contains column names:
+ And a CSV with a column of folder names (the column name is configurable):

 ```csv
 ...,folder_base,...